 She shares her valuable insights on how you can make growing your business easy and fun and why it is essential to rest and give yourself space for your health – and the financial health of your business too.

-10:18 What is the process of finding people / potential new team members that really want to work with you?
+- 10:18 Finding people / potential new team members that really want to work with you?

 When founders start a business, they fall into one of two traps: